 What is lead scoring?

-Lead scoring is a branch of customer scoring focused on unconverted leads.
-It assigns a score based on interactions with the company: site visits, content downloads, and campaign responses.
-Think of it as your commercial radar.
+Lead scoring is the branch of customer scoring focused on unconverted leads.
+It assigns a score based on interactions with the company: site visits, content downloads, campaign responses.
+It’s the commercial radar that tells you who’s warming up before they raise their hand.

 Scoring methods

-- Manual point-based scoring: each action (click, download, demo request) assigns a set number of points.
-Simple to implement.
+- Manual point-based scoring: each action (click, download, demo request) adds a fixed number of points.
+Simple to set up.

-- Predictive models: leverage historical data to estimate conversion probability.
-More powerful, but require significant data volumes.
+- Predictive models: use historical data to estimate conversion probability.
+More precise, but they need significant data volumes to work properly.

 Continuous optimization